omeganot/blog-hugo/content/post/tips-for-scaling-retrospectives.md

 ### Getting to action
 Here's another place in which the [Retrospective Prime Directive][2] comes in handy.
 We must believe that the people who participated in the retrospective did the best job they could and we should honor them for that.
 Decisions they made are the best they could come up with, and it would at least be worth trying their actions.
 We can always make another change at a later time once we've learned more from their plan of action.

 Finally, when it comes down to *who* takes on the action item(s), this does not necessarily have to be the responsibility of every member of every team.
 Some action items may only require the dedicated efforts of a few individuals to make some progress and help the group out as a whole.
 Teams need to give those who shoulder this responsibility the time and support needed to accomplish these goals.
 It may cause strain on their specific team, yet their efforts are expected to provide more value to all than the cost of that struggle by one team.

+#### Thanks to the community
+This was a topic that came up among a few of my fellow [Scrum.org PSTs][1] during a face-to-face gathering in Columbus, OH.
+Our community meets several times a year in this way to deepen relationships, share knowledge, and tackle problems facing our group.
+It's wonderful to share experiences with each other, and I'm glad I can share them with you here.

 [1]: https://www.scrum.org/Find-a-Scrum-Trainer
 [2]: http://www.retrospectives.com/pages/retroPrimeDirective.html